When a Student Stops Raising Their Hand

 Assuming You Have to Fix Everything

 You’re not responsible for curing someone’s depression.
-That's why you’re responsible for caring enough to point them toward help.
+So you’re responsible for caring enough to point them toward help.
 That distinction matters.

 Ignoring Subtle Signs